 Louisa Zheng is an architectural designer and artist interested in the mediation of physical spaces.
 Compelled by the sociopolitical frameworks that concretize into built environments and lived experiences, she works in various media such as community participatory processes, mapping, material studies, and other modes of documentation and design.

 Drew is an architectural designer with experience working at varied scales and contexts.
 He has practiced in offices in Chicago and Minneapolis.
 Drew is interested in how designers engage with legal frameworks, labor conditions, and extractive forces that presuppose architecture.
 Drew has also worked closely with artists and art institutions to produce architectural installations, publications, and symposiums.
 He co-founded the utopic spatial practice, Interesting Tactics and was previously a visiting instructor at South Dakota State University.
-Notable architecture projects include improvements to the Muhammad Ali Louisville International Airport and an Annex to the Skinner West Elementary School in Chicago.

 Special thanks to the amazing contributors to developing Latent projects and process over the years: